ogr09/phantomjs_doc_ja/Examples.md

 PhantomJS comes with a lot of [included examples](https://github.com/ariya/phantomjs/tree/master/examples).
-Often an example comes in two flavors: JavaScript and CoffeScript.
+Often an example comes in two flavors: JavaScript and CoffeeScript.

 **Basic examples**